-Spidermetrix is a survey site I have been a member of and tested for quite a while now.
+Spidermetrix is a survey site that claims you can get paid to share your opinion there – I have been a member of it and tested for quite a while now to tets if this is true.

 I have continuously kept coming back to it over several years to see how it develops and keep an eye on certain things and aspects I wanted to test further.